Brownian Axion-like particles: Conclusions:

 We studied the non-equilibrium dynamics of a pseudoscalar (ALP) particle weakly coupled to ``environmental'' degrees of freedom in thermal equilibrium in Minkowski space-time as a prelude towards extending the methods to cosmology.
 We considered a generic coupling $g a(x) \mathcal{O}(x)$ with $\mathcal{O}$ a pseudoscalar composite operator of the bath degrees of freedom without adopting a particular set of parameters, couplings and (ALP) mass or bounds on them but only assuming a weak coupling between the (ALP) and the standard model degrees of freedom.
 Our focus in this article is to obtain the (ALP) effective action and equations of motion and to explore their consequences for general couplings and mass.

 By considering the time evolution of an initial density matrix for the (ALP) and environmental fields in the in-in or Schwinger-Keldysh formulation, we obtained the reduced density matrix for the (ALP) by tracing over the environmental fields.
 The time evolution of the (ALP) reduced density matrix is determined by the non-equilibrium effective action, which we obtain up to $\mathcal{O}(g^2)$ in the weak coupling $g$ but to \emph{all orders} in the couplings of the environmental fields to any other field (different from the (ALP)) within or beyond the standard model.
 The effective equations of motion for the (ALP) field obtained from the in-in effective action are causal Langevin equations with a (non-local) self-energy and a Gaussian stochastic noise term whose power spectra fulfill the fluctuation-dissipation relation.
-The initial density matrix for the (ALP) field implements a ``misaligned'' initial condition that leads to damped coherent oscillations, the noise term leads to thermalization with the environment.
-For generic environments we find that the total energy density features a mixture of a cold and hot components: $\mathcal{E}(t) = (\mathrm{cold})e^{-\Gamma t} + (\mathrm{hot})(1-e^{-\Gamma t})$ the cold component is a consequence of the coherent oscillations from misalignment and the hot component from thermalization with the bath, the relaxation rate is determined by the imaginary part of the self-energy.
+The initial density matrix for the (ALP) field implements a ``misaligned'' initial condition.
+The effective Langevin equations of motion show that the processes that lead to the damping of the coherent condensate are the same that lead to thermalization with the environment as a direct result of the fluctuation dissipation relation.
+Whereas previous studies either focused on the ``friction'' term in the equations of motion of the coherent condensate, or on thermalization via Boltzmann equations, the non-equilibrium effective action and Langevin equation obtained in this study establishes a bridge between both aspects linking them via the fluctuation dissipation relation, a hitherto unrecognized but important aspect of coupling to an environment and shows that both occur on similar time scales.
+Damping of the coherent misaligned expectation value and thermalization with the environment emerge naturally from the effective Langevin equations of motion, and for generic environments we find that the total energy density features a mixture of a cold and hot components: $\mathcal{E}(t) = (\mathrm{cold})e^{-\Gamma t} + (\mathrm{hot})(1-e^{-\Gamma t})$ the cold component is a consequence of the coherent oscillations from misalignment and the hot component from thermalization with the bath.
+The relaxation rate $\Gamma$ is determined by the imaginary part of the self-energy.
 The damping of the cold and the growth of the hot components are a direct consequence of the fluctuation-dissipation relation.

 This time dependent energy density \emph{may} provide a compelling dark matter scenario wherein the ``warmth'' of the dark matter evolves in time from colder to hotter.
+This is one of the important results of our study.